Prosecution: Caught in web of lies, Chandler Halderson killed parents

-Chandler Halderson was living a lie, the prosecution in his murder trial said Tuesday — about not having a job, not going to school and not having a better job waiting for him in Florida.
+Chandler Halderson was living a lie, the prosecution in his murder trial said Tuesday — about having a job, going to school and having a better job waiting for him in Florida.

-And when his father figured it out, the prosecution claims, Halderson decided to kill him and his mother and dispose of their bodies, first in the family fireplace and then around southern Wisconsin — and then he lied about that, too.
+And when his father figured it out, the prosecution claims, Halderson decided to kill him and his mother and get rid of their bodies, first in the family fireplace and then around southern Wisconsin — and then he lied about that, too.

 Halderson, 23, presented himself to the world as a soon-to-be graduate of a renewable resources engineering program at Madison Area Technical College with a job at American Family Insurance but a better one waiting for him at Elon Musk's SpaceX, Deputy District Attorney William Brown said in his opening statement

-He went so far as to fabricate dozens if not hundreds of emails between him and MATC and American Family in an attempt to justify the story he was telling the world, including his father, Bart Halderson, who was starting to ask questions about why he never seemed to have any money, Brown explained.
+Halderson went so far as to fabricate dozens if not hundreds of emails between him and MATC and American Family in an attempt to justify the story he was telling the world, including to his father, Bart Halderson, who was starting to ask questions about why his son never seemed to have any money, Brown said.

+Then Bart Halderson, posing as his son during a phone call with a front-line worker at MATC last summer, discovered Chandler hadn't been going to school, Brown said.
+He let Chandler know of the call, Brown said, and told him of a meeting he'd scheduled between the two of them and MATC officials from 3-5 p.m. on July 1.

-It was shortly after Bart Halderson had spoken with an MATC official and discovered his son's lies that Chandler shot him in the back on the afternoon of July 1 in the Windsor home they shared with Chandler's mother, Krista Halderson, Brown said.
-He killed Krista Halderson when she returned home a few hours later, Brown said, and then spent the next five days trying to dispose of their bodies before filing falsified missing persons reports on both of them with the Dane County Sheriff's Office on July 7.
+Realizing he was about to be exposed, Chandler shot his father in the back in the Windsor home they shared with Chandler's mother, Krista Halderson, just before that meeting was to begin, the prosecution contends.
+He killed Krista Halderson when she returned home a few hours later, Brown said, and then spent the next five days trying to dispose of their bodies before filing falsified missing persons reports with the Dane County Sheriff's Office on July 7.

 "A lot of cases begin with a murder.
 This one is just a small piece of the puzzle," Brown told the 18-member jury during his hour-plus opening statement.
 "Chandler spun an amazing web of lies."